-During my childhood, I was raised with an inherent sense of practical sustainability before I knew what that was.
+I was raised with an inherent sense of practical sustainability during my childhood before I knew what that was.
 I mean, it doesn’t get more sustainable than eating roadkill moose every day for an entire winter – these practices were just part of daily life.

 Chapter 2 – Leaving Home and Losing Myself

 Everyone has a story about how their first trip changed them, but let me tell you, coming from a small town in Alaska and seeing different approaches to life from cultures around the world was, for lack of a better word, eye-opening.
-During that trip, I started a personal WordPress blog where I word vomited all my mishaps and adventures.
-It would be the first of many blogs I created for my travels, including one for solo backpacking in Brazil, backpacking SE Asia, and many more.
+During that trip, I started a WordPress blog where I word-vomited all my mishaps and adventures.
+It would be the first of many blogs I created for my travels, including one for solo backpacking in Brazil, backpacking in SE Asia, and many more.

 So, I packed everything I could into my Subaru and drove to Las Vegas to move in with one of my best friends and to work at a magazine.
 Thus began a very brief era of what I considered total freedom.
-I lost many sustainable practices from home and became lost in selfish indulgence.
+I lost many sustainable practices at home and became lost in selfish indulgence.
 Looking back, I needed those two years to understand what kind of adult I wanted to become, but my days were full of plastic and mass consumerism.
 I had to get a second job in corporate management to get health insurance, and I was working 50+ hours a week and still squeezing in time for a robust social life.
 I was skating on thin ice.

 Chapter 3 – Moving Abroad and Finding Myself

 Moving to Germany with Ganesh (that story is below) allowed me to take a step back and reflect on my wasteful lifestyle.
 I am forever grateful to Germany for showing and allowing me to develop into the adult I always knew I wanted to be – a responsible and caring adult.
 One who truly reduced, reused, recycled, and cared for people and the planet.
-I began thinking critically about my travel and my role in the destructive travel industry.
+I began thinking critically about my travels and role in the destructive travel industry.
 Many people talk about how hard moving abroad is, and yes, it is hard, but for me, life in Germany made perfect sense.
 I became someone I am proud of and comfortable in my skin for the first time since I was a kid.

 I took the time to invest in myself and my blog.
 But, I realized my blog didn’t embody the type of traveler I wanted to be.
 I was trying to be like every other travel blogger, which made me fall out of love with travel.
 So, I changed how I blogged and traveled to align with my values.
 I fell in love with traveling and writing again.
 I recently rebranded to a fully sustainable travel blog, but it wasn’t enough.